 However, since we are trying to find out the maximum number of subsets that can be obtained, this number is not known a-priori.
 To solve this problem and still use the encoding above, the following procedures are adopted.
 First we give an initial value of the subset number k. k can be as small as 2 if no priori guess is used.
 GA is then used to find out the ‘optimal division’ under the current subset number k.
-The ‘optimal division’ minimizes the maximum SVD ratios of the generated subsets.
+The ‘optimal division’ minimizes the maximum condition number of the generated subsets.
 After obtaining the optimal division and corresponding subsets, the subsets are evaluated.
-If the subset with the maximum SVD ratio is smaller than the upper bound SVD_U, k=k+1.
-GA is then carried out based on this new number and the whole process reiterates until the SVD ratio constraint fails.
+If the subset with the maximum condition number is smaller than the upper bound α, k=k+1.
+GA is then carried out based on this new number and the whole process reiterates until the condition number constraint fails.
 It should be noted that it may take a significant time if the initial k is a small value while the number of potential subsets is a large.
 One approach is to use some initial guess on k.
 For example, we can carry out the heuristic approach proposed in the previous section first and use the obtained subset number as the initial guess of k.
-Another approach is to dynamically determine the increase of k in each iteration according to the distance between the maximum SVD ratio of the obtained subsets and the SVD upper bound.
+Another approach is to dynamically determine the increase of k in each iteration according to the distance between the maximum condition number of the obtained subsets and the condition number upper bound.
 However, this topic is out of the scope of this paper and will be not discussed here.